vmleon/oci-autoscaling-getting-started/README.md

 ## Build the App

-Under `src/prime-factors` we have a simple Java application that calculate prime factors for a given number through a RESTful endpoint.
+Under `src/prime-factors` we have a simple Java application that calculates prime factors for a given number through a RESTful endpoint.

 We can generate the distributable zip with everything needed to run the application with `gradle`: